 I am supervising Master level student interns.
 If you are interested in a placement, please see below.

 I would love to work with each and every person who contacts me.
-I currently have a waiting list and it saddens me to say that there is a bit of a wait time before I can see you.
+I currently have a waiting list and it saddens me to say that there is a wait time before I can see you.
 Please contact me to be added to my wait list or for help in knowing who has room at the centre.

 - Previous experience in the field, volunteer and paid.